Simultaneous inference for time-varying models: Simulation results and applications

 \subsection{Forecasting volatility}

-A compelling question can be asked regarding the usefulness of time-varying models in forecasting econometric time-series compared to their time-constant analogue.
-Note that the main goal of this paper is not to build better forecasting models and the extension to predictive intervals from confidence intervals for conditional heteroscedastic model is not very straight-forward.
-Moreover, it is unclear how in-fill asymptotics discussed in this paper would extend to forecasting future trends or future time-varying function.
-Any asymptotic theory would need to consider the rescaling mechanism rigorously keeping in mind the data observed upto a certain point.
-In this subsection we show that time-varying models can indeed lead to better forecast compared to time-constant analogues.
+It is a legitimate question whether time-varying models in forecasting econometric time-series are more useful compared to their time-constant analogue.
+Note that the main goal of this paper is not to build better forecasting models.
+The extension to predictive intervals from confidence intervals for conditional heteroscedastic models is not very straight-forward.
+Moreover, it is unclear how in-fill asymptotics discussed in this paper would extend to forecasting future trends or estimate time-varying functions with time arguments $t > 1$ in the future.
+Any asymptotic theory would need to consider the rescaling mechanism rigorously, keeping in mind the data observed up to a certain point.
+In this subsection we show empirically that time-varying models can indeed lead to better forecasts compared to time-constant analogues.